Nokia seen curbing sales decline with Lumia's China push

 While that is hardly a bullish endorsement, it underscores a shift in the market's view of the Finnish mobile phone marker, which a few quarters ago was under pressure to drop its Windows Phone strategy, as well as its CEO, if sales failed to pick up.

-Analysts on average forecast first-quarter net sales to fall 11.8 percent from a year earlier to 6.48 billion euros, according to a Reuters poll, a more moderate decline than the 19.6 percent drop reported in the previous quarter.
+Analysts on average forecast first-quarter net sales to fall 11.8 percent from a year earlier to 6.48 billion euros ($8.49 billion), according to a Reuters poll, a more moderate decline than the 19.6 percent drop reported in the previous quarter.

 Quarterly shipments of Lumia phones are seen at 5.6 million units, up from 4.4 million in the fourth quarter.